Rockin’ before she could walk, Kaili is a vinyl hound who knows the words to every post-1960 song.

 Hardin's life began to unravel after the festival.
 He cancelled a tour that had been arranged to support a new live album, and was dropped by Verve again.
 Back with Columbia, he recorded a batch of long, rambling songs for an experimental album that was released to very mixed reviews and produced no singles.
 Growing more and more disillusioned and restless, Hardin moved to Hawaii for a time, then back to the west coast, then again to Woodstock.

-On December 29, 1980, Hardin died of a heroin/morphine overdose in Hollywood, California, just six days after his thirty-ninth birthday.
+On December 29, 1980, Hardin died of a heroin/morphine overdose in Hollywood, California, just six days after his 39th birthday.

 Covers of Tim Hardin's Woodstock Songs

 A number of the achingly beautiful songs that Hardin performed at Woodstock have been covered by other artists over the years.
 Examples include:

 - "(How Can We) Hang on to a Dream" was also recorded by Emerson, Lake and Palmer, The Nice and Fleetwood Mac, to name but a few.

 - "If I Were a Carpenter" has been covered by literally dozens of artists, including Joan Baez, Neil Diamond, Elton John and Robert Plant.
 Versions by Bobby Darin, The Four Tops, Johnny Cash and June Carter Cash and Bob Seeger have all charted.